abstractalex-lab/winterbound/README.md

 ### Example Creature — Dragon
 The Dragon transitions through three states:
-WindState -> FireState -> BerserkState
+FireState -> WindState -> BerserkState

 ### FireState:
 The dragon can ignite nearby tiles while wandering and resistant to Fire.
-The dragon breathes fire in range 2 and ignites target's nearby tiles and add Burning status to target.
+The dragon breathes fire in range of 2 and ignites target's nearby tiles and add Burning status to target.

 * Intrinsic Weapon -> FireBreathe
 * Ability -> FIRE_RESISTANT
 * Behaviour(s) -> BurningAuraBehaviour, RangedAttackBehaviour

 ### WindState:
-The dragon can knock back nearby actors while wandering automatically and attack others in range 2.
+The dragon can knock back nearby actors while wandering automatically and attack others in range of 2.

 * Intrinsic Weapon -> WindHowl
 * Ability -> null